-HRSA expects approximately \$3,000,000 to be available annually to fund up to 25 recipients.
-You may apply for a ceiling amount of up to \$150,000 total cost (includes both direct and indirect, facilities and administrative costs).
+HRSA expects approximately \$2,250,000 to be available annually to fund 15 recipients.
+You may apply for a ceiling amount of up to \$150,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
 The actual amount available will not be determined until enactment of the final FY 2018 federal appropriation.
 This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.

-The project period is August 1, 2018 through July 31, 2019 (1 year).
+The project period is September 1, 2018 through August 31, 2019 (1 year).

 HRSA will only fund one activity proposed under one category (HIV Care Innovation or Infrastructure Development).
-HRSA will not fund the same activity in FY 2018 that HRSA funded in FY 2017; however, HRSA will consider an expansion of activities currently supported with RWHAP Part D Supplemental or Part C Capacity Development funding with a clear rationale for how the proposed activity builds upon and furthers the objectives of the previously funded activity.
+HRSA will not fund the same activity in FY 2018 that was funded in FY 2017; however, an expansion of activities currently supported with RWHAP Part C Capacity Development or Part D Supplemental funding will be considered with a clear rationale for how the proposed activity builds upon and furthers the objectives of the previously funded activity.

-Entities applying for funding under this announcement (HRSA-18-044 RWHAP Part D Supplemental Funding) that also receive funding under HRSA-18-051 (RWHAP Part C Capacity Development Program) must be able to demonstrate the ability to administer multiple federal awards (if successful) and to ensure adequate quality controls, staffing, and impartiality when prioritizing the needs of the programs.
+Entities applying for funding under this announcement (HRSA-18-051 RWHAP Part C Capacity Development Program) that also receive supplemental funding under HRSA-18-044 (RWHAP Part D Supplemental) must be able to demonstrate the ability to administer multiple federal awards (if successful) and to ensure adequate quality controls, staffing, and impartiality when prioritizing the needs of the programs.
 HRSA does not allow duplication of funded activities.